 Follow this link to learn more about cannabis business, rules and regulations in Illinois!

-Michigan became the first Midwest state to legalize adult-use cannabis in November 2018, but the roll-out of the Great Lake State’s cannabis infrastructure is expected to be a long and complicated regulatory process.
+Michigan became the first Midwest state to legalize adult-use cannabis in November 2018, but the roll-out of the Great Lake State’s cannabis infrastructure was ultimately a long and complicated regulatory process.

-Despite the slow trod toward regulated sales, however, Michigan still boasts some of the most lenient possession and purchase limits in the country.
+Michigan’s adult-use market ultimately opened for business in December of 2019 although the industry launched with some 80% of the state’s municipalities having passed bans on the recreational cannabis industry.
+Despite its slow trod toward regulated sales, however, Michigan still boasts some of the most lenient possession and purchase limits in the country.

 - Possession/carry limit: 2.5 ounces of flower (10 ounces at home) and 15 grams of concentrate.